Updated for 2023

 Children’s Institute, Inc. (CII) serves more than twenty thousand children and families, providing “healing so traumatized children can recover and lead healthy lives.”
 If you have NEW Children’s clothing in any size they will be gratefully accepted.
 Check the website for a list of other accepted items.

 Donations may be made Monday through Friday from 8:00 am to 8:00 pm and on Saturdays from 9:00 am to 3:00 pm.

 1020 12th St., Santa Monica, CA 90403

-Upward Bound House is working to “eliminate homelessness among families with children…” They accept donations of new and/or gently used children’s clothing and shoes.
-Donations may be made Monday through Friday, from 10:00 am to 2:00 pm and Thursday from 10:00 am to 4:30 pm.
+Upward Bound House is working to “eliminate homelessness among families with children…” They accept donations of NEW children’s clothing and shoes.
+Donations may be made Monday through Wednesday and also Friday, from 10:00 am to 2:00 pm and Thursday from 10:00 am to 4:30 pm.
 You must call to secure a drop-off time.

 San Fernando Valley Rescue Mission